ssb22/CedPane/README.md

 Toshiba is a trademark of Kabushiki Kaisha Toshiba.
 Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha.
 Uber is a trademark of Uber Technologies, Inc.
+Walmart is a trademark and brand of Walmart Apollo, LLC.
 WeChat is a trademark of Tencent Holdings Limited.
 Wenlin is a trademark of Wenlin Institute, Inc. SPC.
 Whirlpool is a trademark of Whirlpool Properties, Inc.